kennycason/kennycason/posts/2011-07-19-tictactoe-c-procedural-style.markdown

 ---
 title: TicTacToe - C (procedural style)
 author: Kenny Cason
-tags: C++, Computer, Game, Programming
+tags: c++, computer, game, programming
 ---

 This is a simple version of TicTacToe written in C. <br/>